Table of Contents

 Referrals to a specialist are among the greatest responsibilities of the general practitioner.
-Even though roughly 80 % of consultations can be ‘solved’ directly by the general practitioner.
+However, 80 % of cases are directly by general practitioner.
 Referrals to a specialized colleague can include contracted services (radiography, lab tests), consultative examinations (e.g. for special diagnostics like gastroscopy in reflux cases), or continued treatment (e.g. complete further treatment by a rheumatologist in case of Bekhterev’s disease).

 Anamnesis in General Medicine

 Anamnesis is the first contact with a patient and is a problem-oriented procedure that is limited to those aspects necessary for a successful treatment.
+It is basically medical history of the patient which requires to be explored thoroughly to provide effective treatment for health related problems.
+It is a structured set of questions to be inquired about patient’s personal or family history that is relevant to present problem.
 It is recommended to ask open questions:

 - Type and duration of the symptoms